gargi2012/Gender-Equality-Analysis/README.md

 # Gender-Equality-Analysis
-Using a questionnaire to collect data from about 120 individuals and then analysing gender equality in workplace using the data.
+Applying Chi squared test for analysing gender equality in workplace using R.